asdacosta/Projects-html_css_js/README.md

 npm install
 ```

-This will make use of the dependencies `package.json` and `package-lock.json` to set configurations when you run the test file.
+This will make use of the dependencies `package.json` and `package-lock.json` to set configurations to aid you run the test files.

 | File | Description |
 | - | - |